Machine Learning Study on the Flat-Band States Constructed by Molecular-Orbital Representation with Randomness: IPR for zero modes

-Before proceeding to the machine learning study, we argue the scaling properties of the zero modes of the random MO models.
+Before proceeding to the machine learning study, we ,derive the scaling properties of the zero modes of random MO models.
 Specifically, we refer to the finite-size scaling of their IPR.
-In order to make the IPR well-defined even for the macroscopically degenerate states, we need to take a trace over all the degenerate zero modes.
-By doing so, it is expected that the IPR behaves as an extended state because they appear as complementary space of the non-zero energy modes~\cite{Hatsugai2021}.
-To be more specific, each non-zero energy modes are localized, but the set of the macroscopic number of localized states has the same probability density distribution as the extended states.
-Then, as the eigenstates of $H$ form a complete set, the probability density distribution of the set of the zero modes is given by subtracting that for the non-zero energy modes from the uniform distribution.
-Hence, the probability density distribution for the set of the zero modes behaves as an extended state as well.
+To ensure that the IPR is well defined even for macroscopically degenerate states, we take a trace over all the degenerate zero modes.
+By doing so, it is expected that the IPR will behave as an extended state because the degenerate zero modes appear as the complementary space of the finite-energy modes~\cite{Hatsugai2021}.
+To be more specific, each finite-energy mode is localized, but the set of macroscopic localized states has the same probability density distribution as the extended states.
+Thus, as the eigenstates of $H$ form a complete set, the probability density distribution of the set of zero modes is given by subtracting that for the finite-energy modes from the uniform distribution.
+Hence, the probability density distribution for the set of zero modes also behaves as an extended state.